mstefaniak/notes/README.md

 - create simple notes
 - save notes automatically when user stops writing
 - uses session storage to keep the data until the browser/tab gets closed
+- GET session notes from external server
+- POST new notes to the external server
 - handles mentions

+# TODO

+- implement markdown syntax for mentions

 ### Prerequisites